bids-standard/BEP028_BIDSprov/bep028spec.md

   <tr>
    <td><code>Type</code>
    </td>
    <td>OPTIONAL.
 URI.
-A term from a controlled vocabulary that more specifically describes the entity.
+A term from a controlled vocabulary that more specifically describes the Entity.
    </td>
   </tr>
   <tr>